Colorado Academy

-Colorado Academy is an independent nonsectarian, co-educational, college preparatory day school for students from Pre-Kindergarten through Twelfth Grade.
+Colorado Academy (CA) is an independent nonsectarian, co-educational, college preparatory day school for students from Pre-Kindergarten through Twelfth Grade.
 The school's 94 acre campus is located in Lakewood, Colorado, and serves approximately 1000 students.
 The program is based on academics, arts and athletics.
 CA follows a trimester calendar, with grades issued at the conclusion of each term.
 Classes in all divisions follow a six-day rotating schedule.

 History

 Colorado Academy was established in 1906 as the Hill School for Boys in the Capitol Hill neighborhood in Denver, Colorado, and by 1923 was called the Colorado Military School.
 Military training was incorporated into the curriculum.
 The school outgrew its space during World War II and in 1947, moved from its location near the University of Denver to its present location in Lakewood, just outside the Denver city limits.
 In 1955, the school began shifting its focus away from military training.
 Under the leadership of F. Charles Froelicher, Colorado Academy emerged as a college preparatory school for boys.
 The school became coeducational in 1971.

 Today, the school has three different divisions: Lower School, Pre-Kindergarten – Grade 5, Middle School, Grades 6–8, and Upper School, Grades 9–12.
-The curriculum emphasizes group and individual study of the liberal arts and sciences, as well as engagement through experiential and service learning.